Ads

 Quick!
 Listing/Review-New York Magazine, Dec.
 25, 1989.

-Lastly we have Mars—located at 10th Ave. and 13th St., in the pre-gentrified meatpacking district, the party started NYE 1988 and lasted for a little over a year.
+Lastly we have Mars located at 10th Avenue and 13th Street, in the pre-gentrified meatpacking district, the party started NYE 1988 and lasted for a little over a year.

 Left-Ad in New York Magazine, Dec.
 1, 1986, listing shops on West Broadway.
 I love the mention of “Parking Available” — that would be unthinkable now!
 Right-Editorial spread in New York Magazine, Oct.
 12, 1992.
 I circled the outfit from IF SoHo.
 I noticed the John Fluevog shoes on the model to the left since I had a similar pair my senior year of high school!